folkertdev/rust-rfcs/text/3720-labeled-match.md

         .long   .LBB0_10-.LJTI0_0
 ```

-LLVM has generated a jump table, and all state transitions go via this jump table, even the first initial one where LLVM definitely should know that we're in `State::S1`:
+LLVM has generated a jump table, and all state transitions go via this jump table.
+For the branches, this is done with the `jne .LBB0_1` jump, but even the initial pattern match goes via the jump table where LLVM definitely should know that we're in `State::S1`:

 ```asm
 .LBB0_1: